jenkinsci/azure-ad-plugin/README.md

-# azure-oauth-plugin
+# Azure Active Directory Plugin
-A Jenkins Plugin that supports authentication via Azure OAuth
+A Jenkins Plugin that supports authentication & authorization via Azure Active Directory.

-# Setup In Azure Active Directory
+## Setup In Azure Active Directory

 Open `Azure Active Directory`, in `Properties`, copy Directory ID, it will be used as `tenant` in Jenkins

 Register an application in AAD, copy the `Application ID`, it will be used as `Client ID`

-In Application setting page, add a new entry [http://{your-jenkins-domain}/securityRealm/finishLogin](http://{your-jenkins-domain}/securityRealm/finishLogin)
+In Application setting page, add a new entry [http://{your_jenkins_host}/securityRealm/finishLogin](http://{your-jenkins-domain}/securityRealm/finishLogin)

 In Application setting page, click `Keys`, generate a new key, copy the `value`, it will be used as `Client Secret` in Jenkins.